The-Sycorax/DenaroWalletClient/README.md

 ---

 #### `generateaddress`:
 **Overview**: The `genrateaddress` sub-command is used to generate new addresses and add them to wallet entry data.
-For encrypted wallets only the cryptographic keys for addresses are added, which are later used durring decryption to derive the data associated with them.
+For encrypted wallets only the cryptographic keys for addresses are added, which are later used during decryption to derive the data associated with them (id, mnemonic, private_key, public_key, and address).
 <dl><dd>

 *Note: `-password` must be set if the wallet specified is encrypted and/or deterministic.*